ColineRoyaux/Galaxy_tool_projects/Tuto_AB1_Sanger/tutorial.md

 >    - {% icon param-collection %} *"Input Collection*: `output collection` (output of **Unzip** {% icon tool %})
 >    - *"How should the elements to remove be determined?"*: `Remove if identifiers are ABSENT from file`
 >        - {% icon param-file %} *"Filter out identifiers absent from"*: `#Forward files list` (output of **Regex Find And Replace** {% icon tool %})
+>    - Tag output with "#Forward"
 >
 > 5. {% tool [Filter collection](__FILTER_FROM_FILE__) %} with the following parameters:
 >    - {% icon param-collection %} *"Input Collection*: `output collection` (output of **Unzip** {% icon tool %})
 >    - *"How should the elements to remove be determined?"*: `Remove if identifiers are ABSENT from file`
 >        - {% icon param-file %} *"Filter out identifiers absent from"*: `#Reverse files list` (output of **Regex Find And Replace** {% icon tool %})
+>    - Tag output with "#Reverse"
 >
 >    > <comment-title> What's happening in this section? </comment-title>
 >    >
 >    > First step: Extracting the list of file names in the data collection
->    > Second step: Removing file names with a "F" and "AOPEP" in their name -> creating a list of antisense (reverse) sequence files of the marker CH8
+>    > Second step: Removing file names containing a "F" and "AOPEP" -> creating a list of antisense (reverse) sequence files of the marker CHD8
->    > Third step: Removing file names with a "R" and "AOPEP" in their name -> creating a list of sense (forward) sequence files of the marker CH8
+>    > Third step: Removing file names containing a "R" and "AOPEP" -> creating a list of sense (forward) sequence files of the marker CHD8
 >    > Fourth and fifth step: Select files in the collection -> creating two distinct collections with sense (forward) sequence files on one hand and antisense (reverse) sequence file on the other hand
 >    >
+>    > For the second and third step, we used regular expressions (Regex):
+>    > {% snippet  faqs/galaxy/analysis_regular_expressions.md %}
+>    > With `[A-Za-z0-9_-]` meaning any character between A to Z, a to z, 0 to 9 or _ or -, the following `+` meaning that any of these characters are found once or more.
+>    >
 >    {: .comment}
 >
 {: .hands_on}

 ## Convert AB1 sequence files to FASTQ and trim low-quality ends

+In Sanger sequencing, ends tend to be of low trust levels (each nucleotide has a quality score reflecting this trust level), it is important to delete these sections of the sequences to ensure wrong nucleotides aren't introduced in the sequences.

 > <hands-on-title> AB1 to FASTQ files and trim low quality ends </hands-on-title>
 >